Travers Stakes: Notable moments

 In 1941, Whirlaway became the only horse ever to win both the American Triple Crown and the Travers Stakes, sometimes referred to as a "superfecta".

-In 1962, arguably the greatest Travers in history took place.
-Jaipur won by a nose-bob in track record time over the arguably more talented Ridan after a long, head-to-head battle over the entire mile and a quarter.
+In 1962, Jaipur won by a nose-bob in track record time over the arguably more talented Ridan after a long, head-to-head battle over the entire mile and a quarter.
 Still written and talked about today, the race is listed in the 2006 book Horse Racing's Top 100 Moments written by the staff of Blood-Horse Publications.
 The race result determined which colt would be named the 1962 U.S. Champion 3-Year-Old Horse.

 In 1978, Affirmed finished the Travers ahead of rival Alydar but was disqualified for crowding Alydar off the rail.
 Alydar was awarded the win.
 It was the last of 10 times the two would race each other in one of the sport's greatest rivalries.

 In 1982, Runaway Groom, the Champion Canadian Three year old arrived at Saratoga after competing in the Canadian Triple Crown, having won the Prince of Wales Stakes and Breeders' Stakes, and finishing second in the Queen's Plate.
 At the Travers that year, Runaway Groom became the second horse in racing history to beat the three winners of the Triple Crown series in the same race, defeating Kentucky Derby winner Gato Del Sol, Preakness Stakes winner Aloma's Ruler, and Belmont Stakes winner Conquistador Cielo.
 Sun Briar was the first to do so in the 1918 Travers Stakes.

-The 1997 Travers was another of the memorable races in its history, as it saw U.S. Racing Hall of Fame jockeys Jerry Bailey and Chris McCarron (aboard Behrens and Deputy Commander respectively) in a home-stretch duel wherein Deputy Commander prevailed.
+The 1997 Travers saw U.S. Racing Hall of Fame jockeys Jerry Bailey and Chris McCarron (aboard Behrens and Deputy Commander respectively) in a home-stretch duel wherein Deputy Commander prevailed.
 Adding to the drama was a thunderstorm which produced hail 24 hours before the race, and the uncertainty around whether or not McCarron would be present after the recent death of his mother.

 In 2001, Point Given won the Travers before a record Travers Stakes day attendance of 60,486.
 The total betting handle was $34,529,273, which was a Saratoga record at that time.

 On August 25, 2012, Alpha and Golden Ticket finished in a dead heat for first place – meaning they could not be separated in the photo finish.
 Following the race, two canoes were put in the infield pond to commemorate the winners.
 It was the first official tie in the race's history and the winning owners split the $800,000 first-place prize money.
 In 1874, Attila and Acrobat dead heated but were forced to run off to break the tie.